Data Structures¶

 std::list<T>: doubly linked list¶

-Each element holds pointers to the next and previous.
-Insertions and deletions anywhere in the list are O(1) — but you also lose O(1) index access and most of the cache-friendliness of vector.
+Each element holds a pointer (the address of another element; pointers are Chapter 4) to the next and previous element in the list.
+Insertions and deletions anywhere in the list are O(1), but you also lose O(1) index access and most of the cache-friendliness of vector.

 In practice, std::list is rarely the right choice.
 Modern hardware loves contiguous memory; the constant-factor cost of pointer-chasing through a linked list often outweighs the algorithmic advantage.
 Use only when you specifically need to splice items between lists, or remove from the middle while holding an iterator to the item.

-The difference is the shape in memory: a vector packs its elements side by side in one block, while a list scatters them and links each to the next with a pointer:
+The difference is the shape in memory: a vector packs its elements side by side in one block, while a list scatters them and links each to the next with a pointer (an address pointing to where the next node lives):

 Associative containers¶